-ADHD is a complex condition and is sometimes tough to diagnose.
+ADHD is a complex condition and is sometimes difficult to diagnose.

-To confirm a diagnosis of ADHD and/or learning differences, a battery of tests may be given to assess a child's neurological and psychological status.
+To confirm a diagnosis of ADHD or learning differences, a battery of tests may be given to assess a child's neurological and psychological status.
 The tests should be given by a pediatrician or mental health provider with experience in diagnosing and treating ADHD.
-They include:
+The tests include:

-A medical and social history of both the child and their family
+A medical and social history of both the child and the family.

 An evaluation of intelligence, aptitude, personality traits, or processing skills.
-These evaluations are often completed by the parents and teachers if the child is of school age.
+These evaluations are often done with input from the parents and teachers if the child is of school age.

 What Are the Treatments for ADHD?

-The most effective treatment for ADHD is thought to be a combination of medication and psychological therapies.
+The most effective treatment for ADHD is thought to be a combination of medication and psychological and behavioral therapies.
 Close cooperation among therapists, doctors, teachers, and parents is very important, and team meetings help.

 Stimulants.
-Although there is considerable controversy about their possible overuse, stimulants are the most commonly prescribed drugs used to treat ADHD.
-Stimulants often calm hyperactivity.
+Although there is considerable controversy about their possible overuse, stimulants are the most commonly prescribed medications for treating ADHD.
+Stimulants often decrease hyperactivity and improve concentratiom.
 They include Adderall, Concerta, Dexedrine, Focalin, Quillivant XR, Ritalin, and Vyvanse.
 The newest formulations allow children to take the medicine only once a day.
 Daytrana is a stimulant that comes in the form of a skin patch that is applied once a day and worn for about 9 hours.

-A doctor needs to monitor the dosage of the stimulant medication closely, both to check for the right level of drug and to watch for any side effects.
-Generally, most side effects are mild and may include less appetite, stomach aches, sleep problems, headaches, and more anxiety.
+A doctor needs to monitor the dosage of the stimulant medication closely, both to determine the most effective level of drug and to watch for any side effects.
+Generally, most side effects of stimulants are mild and may include decreased appetite, stomach aches, sleep problems, headaches, and an increase in anxiety.